 Jacob’s Heart offers an array of supportive services to families of children with cancer under the age of 18 who are living in Monterey, Santa Cruz, San Benito and South Santa Clara Counties.
 We have a comprehensive grief support program for families who have lost a child to cancer or other circumstances.
 Families become part of Jacob’s Heart by referral from social workers at Lucile Packard Children’s Hospital at Stanford and University of California at San Francisco Children’s Medical Center.

 We believe that no family should have to face childhood cancer or the loss of a precious child alone.
 Our no cost services are designed to support each family uniquely and aim to meet the individual needs of each member.
-For some families, this might mean a blanket and teddy bear for the child in the hospital, support groups for the parents and siblings, and individual counseling, to others it may mean financial assistance, social support from other families who have faced pediatric cancer, and referrals to additional community resources.
+For some families, this might mean a blanket and teddy bear for their child in the hospital, support groups for parents and siblings, and individual counseling.
+To others, it may mean financial assistance, social support from other families who have faced pediatric cancer, and referrals to additional community resources.

 FAMILY SUPPORT AND COUNSELING

 The Counseling and Case Management Program provides a complete assessment of family needs and assistance in locating resources to meet those needs.
 We take special care to work with other community agencies to connect families with additional services, such as in-home medical care and transportation services.

 Working with each family member to address his or her individual needs, the Jacob’s Heart team is present to celebrate successful treatment, as well as to celebrate, honor, and mourn the children whose lives are lost to cancer or other illnesses.
 Jacob’s Heart is there at diagnosis, during treatment, and beyond, with the goal of continuing to maintain quality of life, no matter what a family’s socioeconomic status.
 All services are provided at no cost and are available in Spanish and English.